- Home

 - with a patient-controlled analgesia (PCA) system, a machine that allows you to press a button for a measured dose of pain relief.

-Let your doctor or nurse know if you are in pain so they can adjust your medicines to make you as comfortable as possible.
+While you are in hospital, let your doctor or nurse know if you are in pain so they can adjust your medicines to make you as comfortable as possible.
 Do not wait until the pain is severe.
+After you go home, you can continue taking pain medicine as needed.

 Wound care